NickBurness/Netflix-home-page-clone/README.md

 # Netflix-home-page-clone
-a clone of the home page for Netflix using HTML5/CSS3 and JavaScript
+<p align: center>a clone of the home page for Netflix using HTML5/CSS3 and JavaScript</p>